HyacinthBots/discord-moderation-actions/README.md

+### :warning: This project is archived.
+It proved too much of a development burden, which was the opposite of what it set out to achieve.
+There will be no future updates to this project. :warning:

 # Discord Moderator Actions

 WIP Library for the Kord(Ex) Discord Libraries that provides a single DSL that will execute the moderation action, dm